blocknetdx/documentation/docs/service-nodes/setup.md

     year.
 (Its current size can be found [here](https://etherscan.io/chartsync/chainarchive).)
 Therefore, a
-    Hydra Service Node should probably have at least 10TB for ETH alone, plus maybe another 1-2TB for running other SPV wallets and the [Avalanche Indexer](/resources/glossary/#indexer).
+    Hydra Service Node should probably have at least 10TB for ETH alone, plus maybe another 1.5-2TB for running other SPV wallets and the [XQuery Indexer](/resources/glossary/#indexer).
 It
-    should also have the ability to expand its storage space by 3TB per year. *Update Sept.
-27, 2021: Some community members are researching the possibility of using the [Erigon ETH archival node](https://github.com/ledgerwatch/erigon) instead of the Go ETH (GETH) archival node.
+    should also have the ability to expand its storage space by 3TB per year.

+	*Update Sept.
+27, 2021: Some Blocknet community members are researching the possibility of using the [Erigon ETH archival node](https://github.com/ledgerwatch/erigon) instead of the Go ETH (GETH) archival node.
 This is promising research as the Erigon ETH archival node occupies only about a quarter of the